stefanrieken/lisp/README.md

 	(label greet (lambda (x) (cons hello (cons x (quote ()))))) (greet world)

+Note that if I'd juust quote 'hello' and 'x', 'x' would never get evaluated.
-This just goes to show how dense LISP (originally) really is.
+In my mind, this just goes to show how dense LISP (originally) really is.
 Remember they initially tried to make an easier-to-understand Turing machine, not a practical language!
 But it also goes to show why people call the macro functionality of LISP 'a great tool'.
 Personally I'm unsure whether hiding such dense syntax under a carpet of macros is an advertisement for any language.